 Protecting America’s Social Safety Net

-In Congress, Jason will fight to:
+In Congress, Jason is fighting to:

-- Protect the Social Security trust fund from being diverted to other uses.
+- Protect the Social Security trust fund from being diverted to other uses

-- Raise the Social Security tax cap, solving a significant amount of the long-term issues related to the sustainability of Social Security.
+- Raise the Social Security tax cap, solving a significant amount of the long-term issues related to the sustainability of Social Security

-- Stop balancing our federal budget using Social Security funds.
+- Stop balancing our federal budget using Social Security funds

-In Congress, Jason will stand for:
+In Congress, Jason will continue to fight for: